YashdalfTheGray/angular2-ts/README.md

 Running this requires `http-server`.

-Run `tsc -m commonjs -t es5 --emitDecoratorMetadata src/app.ts` to compile the Typescript into Javascript.
+Run `tsc` to compile the Typescript into Javascript.
 Then, from the console, run `http-server src/`.